-Hossmann & Hermann (2003) reviewed studies that assessed RFR of mobile phones on neuronal electrical activity, energy metabolism, genomic responses, neurotransmitter balance, blood-brain barrier permeability, cognitive function, and sleep (88).
-The authors concluded that most reported effects were small if radiation intensity was in the nonthermal range and pointed to other established health risks associated with cell phone use, such as distracted driving.
+Hossmann & Hermann (2003) reviewed studies that assessed RFR of mobile phones on neuronal electrical activity, energy metabolism, genomic responses, neurotransmitter balance, blood-brain barrier permeability, cognitive function, and sleep (89).
+The authors concluded that most reported effects were small if radiation intensity was in the nonthermal range.
+The authors also pointed to other established health risks associated with cell phone use, such as distracted driving.

-In a meta-analysis that included 5 studies examining cell phone exposure on HRV in adolescents, Geronikolou et al. (2020) concluded that duration of exposure to mobile phone call did not affect overall HRV or sympathovagal balance (89).
+In a meta-analysis that included five studies examining cell phone exposure on HRV in adolescents, Geronikolou et al. (2020) concluded that duration of exposure to mobile phone call did not affect overall HRV or sympathovagal balance (90).